 Random Name Generator

-A random name generator is useful whenever you need names that look familiar without using real personal information.
-This page creates quick first-and-last-name combinations for software demos, classroom exercises, writing prompts, game characters, mock customer lists, and general brainstorming.
-Instead of forcing you to invent names one by one, the generator selects from built-in lists and assembles combinations in a fraction of a second.
-The result is simple, readable output that feels realistic enough for many everyday tasks.
+This random name generator is most useful when you need familiar-looking placeholder people without relying on real personal data.
+The page creates quick first-and-last-name combinations for software demos, classroom exercises, writing prompts, game characters, mock customer lists, and general brainstorming.
+Instead of inventing every name manually, you can let the built-in lists assemble readable combinations in a fraction of a second.
+The result is simple output that feels human enough for many everyday tasks while staying clearly fictional.

-The generator is intentionally straightforward.
+The generator is intentionally straightforward because speed matters in the situations where placeholder names are usually needed.
 It does not try to predict culture, age, geography, or family relationships.
-Instead, it focuses on producing plausible placeholder names with minimal friction.
-That makes it especially practical for testing forms, filling sample tables, drafting fictional rosters, or creating neutral examples in tutorials.
+Instead, it focuses on producing plausible combinations with minimal friction.
+That makes it practical for testing forms, filling sample tables, drafting fictional rosters, or creating neutral examples in tutorials.
 If you need more names, you can simply run it again and get a fresh batch.

-Using the calculator is simple.
-First, enter how many names you want in the Number of names field.
-The page accepts values from 1 through 10.
-This limit keeps the output manageable and easy to scan while still giving you enough variety for most quick tasks.
-If you need a larger list, you can generate several batches and combine them.
+Using this random name generator starts with deciding how many complete names you want in one batch.
+Enter that value in the Number of names field.
+The page accepts values from 1 through 10, which keeps the output easy to scan while still giving you enough variety for a mock table, short cast list, or quick classroom handout.
+If you need more than 10, generate multiple batches and combine them.

 Next, choose a style from the Name style menu.
 The Any option combines masculine, feminine, and unisex first names into one larger pool.
 The Masculine option restricts the first-name selection to the masculine list, while the Feminine option restricts it to the feminine list.
-Surnames are drawn from the same shared surname list regardless of the style you choose.
+Surnames are drawn from the same shared surname list regardless of the style you choose, which keeps the interface simple and the results consistent.

 After that, click Generate.
-The result panel will update with an ordered list of names.
+The result panel updates with an ordered list of names.
 If the generated list is useful, click Copy Result to place the names on your clipboard so you can paste them into a spreadsheet, document, design mockup, or application.
 If you do not like the first batch, simply generate again.
-Random selection means each run can produce a different set of combinations.
+Random selection means each run can produce a different set of combinations, even when the same inputs stay in place.

-At its core, the generator uses random indexing.
+The math behind this random name generator is simple random indexing.
 A list of names is stored in an array, and the script chooses one position from that array.
 If a pool contains N entries and each entry is equally likely, then the probability of selecting any one specific entry is:

 Formula: P = 1 / N